ahammouda/opensource_staging/README.md

 ##### Requirements
-* (N.B: Subject to testing):  python 3.6 -- ordering of dependencies effect topological sort outcomes and must remain static
+* python 3.6 -- ordering of dependencies effect topological sort outcomes and must remain static

 ##### Status And Limitations
-* Creating objects with m2m dependencies will have require at least O(n) trips to the database.
+* Creating objects with m2m dependencies will require at least O(n) trips to the database.
 This appears to be a limitation of the django ORM however - will nee to do a bit more research to confirm.

-##### TODO (High Wave Number):
+##### TODO
-2.)
-Implement updates (table stakes)

-3.)
-Derive methods bulk-getting dependent imports, before mapping their fks into the relevant objects
-    -->  First thought here: maybe derive some manual caching layer that the importer_mananger references??

-4.)
-Test performance to see if it's as fast as some custom 'getter'

-5.)
-Eventually implement interactive prompt to infer dependencies of desired set of tables to import (i.e:
-    auto-generate transitive closure of a couple of models)

-##### Table Stakes
-* Exception handling in importer_manager (if referenced object not found, etc --> should spit out specification for importing that object alone
+* Exception handling in importer_manager (if referenced object not found, etc --> should log informative error message

-##### Deal with while documenting
-* Verify possible topological sort issues (ensure uniqueness, etc), and constraints to put in place: https://math.stackexchange.com/questions/2051092/unique-topological-sort-for-dag
+* Verify/prove possible topological sort issues (ensure uniqueness, etc), and constraints to put in place: https://math.stackexchange.com/questions/2051092/unique-topological-sort-for-dag
 * Implement an iterative dfs in sorter.py (to avoid recurision depth issues)